yonis-savary/sharp/README.md

 - [ ] Test every framework commands
 - [ ] Test app creation/integration
 - [ ] Test caching & benchmark performances

-...and more !
-The [`SharpExtension`](https://github.com/yonis-savary/sharp-extensions) repository got some additionnal features that can be used to make development faster